 How are Economic Damages Decided After a Car Accident?

-If you’ve been involved in a car accident, economic damage is damage that is done to vehicles or any personal property located inside of the vehicles at the time of the accident.
+If you’ve been involved in a car accident, the economic damage is damage that is done to vehicles or any personal property located inside of the vehicles at the time of the accident.
 It’s important to document property damage at the scene of the accident to preserve even the most minute details.
 The next step that should be taken is to see a physician.
 If you were injured at all in the car accident, you can claim medical damages but you will need to see a physician.
-A physician will treat your injuries and file an official medical report that includes your injuries, the severity of your injuries and recommended treatment.
+A physician will treat your injuries and file an official medical report that includes your injuries, the severity of your injuries, and recommended treatment.
 After obtaining a copy of your medical report, medical expenses that can be claimed after your car accident include:

 - Ambulance fees

 - Cost of medicine